Fauna of Florida: Nonnative wildlife

 Florida also has more than 500 nonnative animal species and 1,000 nonnative insects found throughout the state.
-Some exotic species living in Florida include the Burmese python, Red lionfish, Common lionfish, Boar–pig hybrid, green iguana, veiled chameleon, Argentine black and white tegu, peacock bass, mayan cichlid, Africanized bee, White-nosed coati, rhesus macaque, vervet monkey, Cuban tree frog, cane toad, Indian peafowl, monk parakeet, tui parakeet, and many more.
+Florida's climate, ports, tourism, and diverse ecosystems make the state vulnerable to biological invasions.
+Along with common introduction pathways including ballast water, vessel biofouling, and escape from the pet, aquarium and horticulture trades.
+Some exotic species living in Florida include the Burmese python, Red lionfish, Common lionfish, Boar–pig hybrid, green iguana, Peter's rock agama, veiled chameleon, Argentine black and white tegu, peacock bass, mayan cichlid, Africanized bee, Nile monitor lizard, White-nosed coati, rhesus macaque, vervet monkey, Cuban tree frog, cane toad, Indian peafowl, monk parakeet, tui parakeet, and many more.
 Some of these nonnative species do not pose a threat to any native species, but some do threaten the native species of Florida by living in the state and eating them.
 Florida is now known as the invasive species capital of the United States or the World.

+Surveys in Miami Dade County repeated in 2017 and 2022 found that non-native reptiles and amphibians increased over five years, with overall non-native richness and abundance rising by 19% and 33%, respectively.
+Agama picticauda and Leiocephalus carinatus were among the most rapidly spreading species.

 Six Red deer were released on Buck Island Breeding Ranch in Highlands County in 1967 or 1968.
 The herd increased to less than 30 animals.
 In 1993, 10 animals were seen in the area, and small numbers have been sighted subsequently in the same area.

 Since their accidental importation from South America into North America in the 1930s, the red imported fire ant population has increased its territorial range to include most of the southern United States, including Florida.
 They are more aggressive than most native ant species and have a painful sting.

 A number of non-native snakes and lizards have been released in the wild.
 In 2010, the state created a hunting season for Burmese and Indian pythons, African rock pythons, Reticulated pythons, Northern green anacondas, green anacondas, yellow anacondas, common boas, and Nile monitor lizards.
 Green iguanas have also established a firm population in the southern part of the state.
 Due to a combination of events, the green iguana is considered an invasive species in South Florida and is found along the east coast as well as the Gulf Coast of Florida from Key West to Pinellas County.

 There are about 500,000 feral pigs in Florida.